amishra-stats/FactorIV/README.md

 - Non‑Gaussian data (Gaussian, NB count‑based outcomes)

 ![Figure 1: Factor–IV schematic](Figure_schema.png)
 **Figure 1.
-Conceptual overview of the Factor–IV framework.**
-(A) Classical instrumental variable (IV) setting for microbiome data, where exogenous perturbations influence high-dimensional microbial features in the presence of observed and unobserved confounding.
+Conceptual overview of the Factor–IV framework.**  (A) Classical instrumental variable (IV) setting for microbiome data, where exogenous perturbations influence high-dimensional microbial features in the presence of observed and unobserved confounding.
 (B) Factor–IV approach, which constructs instrument-aligned latent factors via a sparse low-rank first stage and estimates structured causal effects as $\boldsymbol{\alpha} = \mathbf{V}\boldsymbol{\kappa}$ in the second stage.

-The model assumes (schematically):
+In terms of the observed data, the model assumes (schematically):

 ```math
 X = ZB + QC + \varepsilon, \qquad